JamesYuuu/the-Hole/README.md

 fix: a bug fix

+style: changes that don’t affect the meaning of the code (white space, formatting, semicolons)

 chore: other changes that don’t modify src or test files

-revert: reverts a previous commit

 docs: documentation only changes

-style: changes that don’t affect the meaning of the code (white space, formatting, semicolons)

 refactor: a code change that neither fixes a bug nor adds a feature